realA10001986/VSR/Electronics/Control Board/README.md

 - [XH 4pin cables](https://www.amazon.com/Connector-pre-crimped-Housing-Adapter-Compatible/dp/B08G18PWQ6/ref=sr_1_21?th=1) to connect the three buttons ("BUT"/"BUT" pins: shorted by button; "L+"/"L-" pins for light)
 - the ability to solder through-the-hole parts, and the required tools.

-The voltage for the lights inside the buttons can be selected from 3.3V, 5V, and 12V.
-There is a "T" shaped solder jumper on the Control Board.
-Connect "3V3" and "LVcc" for 3.3V, for instance.
-If you go for 12V, the Control Board must be powered with 12V through the respective connector on the back of the PCB.
-On the pictures above, 5V is selected.

 _(If links to LCSC get you a 403 error, click into the URL field in your browser and press ENTER.)_